 22 You shall not lie with a male as with a woman; it is an abomination.
 (18:22)

 Now if Leviticus 19:34 is a command, is not this also a command?
 If the first applies to America does the second not apply also, and vice versa?

 But what we find is that those people who want Leviticus 18:22 to apply find a way to make it apply.
-I’m not discussing here whether they’re way works or not, but merely consistency.
+I’m not discussing here whether their way works or not, but merely consistency.
 A certain number of those don’t want 19:34 to apply and they find a way to explain that it doesn’t.
 Again, the reverse is also true.
 No, not everyone is thus inconsistent.
-Some will apply both and other will not apply both, but there is a considerable amount of inconsistency.
+Some will apply both and others will not apply both, but there is a considerable amount of inconsistency.

 Is there a valid, consistent hermeneutic that can make one apply and not the other?
 Possibly.
 But we rarely hear about that.